 Spitzhaubens are originally from Switzerland and also love to fly.

-The beauty of bantams is that if you really want to keep them confined, a high enclosed run with plenty of perches and boxes will keep them very happy, and safe.
+The beauty of bantams is that if you want to keep them confined, a highly enclosed run with plenty of perches and boxes will keep them very happy and safe.

 Why Do Chickens Fly?